Latest Blogs

 Miriam Knoll, MD

-Miriam A. Knoll, MD, DABR, is a board-certified radiation oncologist at Montefiore Nyack Hospital in New York.
+Miriam A. Knoll, MD, DABR, is a clinical assistant professor in the Department of Radiation Medicine at Zuckerberg Cancer Hospital, Northwell Health.
 She is an international speaker and researcher, with expertise in cancer care, social media in medicine, and women in medicine.
 Follow her on Twitter @MKnoll_MD and on Instagram @Dr.Mimi.K.

 Dec 09, 2015